 Remember too that the cost of a can of dog food varies depending on the quality of the ingredients.
 Cheap tins can be tempting, but how good is the food inside?

 Look at the feeding guide provided on each can too.
 Just because one brand says your breed and size of dog requires half a can a day, it doesn’t mean another brand will be the same.
 Always compare them to see just how long a pack of food is likely to last.
 Of course, it also depends on whether you are supplementing their main meal with anything else.
 Add some kibble (often cheaper, even the better ones) and it reduces the amount of wet food you’ll use each day.

 Which type of wet food is best for your four-legged friend?

-So… you’ve decided to switch to wet food or you want to buy canned food for your new dog.
+So… you’ve decided to switch to wet food, or, you want to buy canned options for your new dog.
 Either way, it’s worth thinking about whether your dog has any special requirements.

 For example, are they overweight?
 If so, choose a low-fat canned food designed to fill them up while supporting gradual weight loss.
 These cans typically include two feeding guides, so do be aware.
 The first guide suggests the amount to feed if your dog needs to lose weight.
 The second guide suggests the amount to feed if they are at the perfect weight and you want them to stay that way.

 Some dogs have digestive issues even when they are a healthy weight.
 Fortunately, there are dog foods formulated to account for this.
 A balanced formula, offering the right level of fats, protein, and fiber, might also include digestive enzymes to help settle your dog’s stomach.